 If The Case Goes To Trial

 Your attorney will prepare you to address any questions in court.
 The attorney will present the gathered evidence to the jury.
 Choose an attorney that is familiar with birth injury lawsuits, specifically cerebral palsy.
-They will have access to the best medical experts who can provide witness on your behalf.
+They will have access to the best medical experts who can provide witnesses on your behalf.

 The jury makes the final decision.
 They will decide if the defendant is responsible for the injury and how much compensation the family will or will not receive.